What are the smartphone policy options for my school?

 - Some initial parental pushback, though many families appreciate the policy once it's in place.

-Which policies work best
+Which policies work best?

 Lockers, pouches, handing in phones and brick phone only policies are the only true 'bell-to-bell' solutions – ensuring students have no smartphone access at all during the school day.
 These policies have proven transformative in schools across the country, for learning, socialising and the overall school environment.